vibe-teams/flutter-application/README.md

 - Clone the repository
 - Open the project in Visual Studio Code

+## Run the project on iOS

+- Open the project in VSCode
+- Select a device to use for running the app
 - Run the project clicking on the `Run and Debug` button

+## Feature List

+- i18n support
+- GraphQL support
+- Dark mode support
+- Global Store with Provider